What Qualifies as Valid Proof of Insurance

 Online Customer Portals

 Every major insurance company maintains an online customer portal where policyholders can log in to view and download insurance documents.
-These portals offer the same information as mobile apps but through a web browser on computers or mobile devices.
+These portals offer the same information as mobile apps but through a web browser on any device.

 Access your portal to download printable insurance cards, view and save declaration pages, update policy information, and request additional documentation.
 Keep your login credentials secure but readily accessible, and bookmark your insurer's portal for quick access.